jdleon5/NSAPDEV-Server-Application-Project/README.md

 # NSAPDEV Server Application Project
- SERVER_Python.py for the Server \n
+ SERVER_Python.py for the Server

- TestClient.py for Client 1 \n
+ TestClient.py for Client 1

  TestClient2.py for Client 2